Implementing an agentic AI security structure in the UK

 • Incident playbooks: define the steps to quarantine an agent, revoke credentials, replay logs and restore services.
 Practice the playbook with tabletop exercises.

-• Audit trails: ensure all approvals and deployments are logged and retained.
-Keep at least the level of detail required for compliance checks.
+• Audit trails: keep all approvals and deployments logged and retained at the level needed for compliance checks.

 • Enforce short-lived credentials via an identity broker.
 Rotate tokens every few minutes for autonomous agents that act without human presence.

 • Add a prompt filter at the gateway.
-Block or flag prompts that request credential exfiltration, lateral movement or code execution.
+Block or flag prompts that request credential theft, lateral movement or code execution.

 • Run a simple canary: create a fake API endpoint and monitor agent access.
 If hit, trigger an automated revocation and an incident ticket.